Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable5.md

 The user will toggle a set of 4 switches using the table above.
 For this deliverable at minimum you should have the Straight, Figure 8, Square and Don't Move Mode Inputs Set up.

+**TURN IN-On ELC**: A short video showing at least the 3 modes needed for Figure Drawing.
+Please follow the same rubric that you will follow when presenting in class.
+Feel free to narrate these so that we can better understand the functions of your design.
 **NOTE:**  You should look at hysteresis techniques in software and/or hardware when using switches.

 # Deliverable 5b